 In the US, a data privacy protection for sensitive patient data has been in place.
 It is called the Health Insurance Portability and Accountability Act or HIPAA.
 Similarly, the HIPAA Privacy Rule oversees accessing, saving, and sharing of medical and personal information of any individual.

 How are the big tech companies doing?

 Earlier this year, big tech companies have taken steps in compliance to the GDPR.
 Google, for example, has started letting users choose which data they want to share with Gmail and Google Docs, among its other products.
 Facebook has started complying, as well, by rolling out a single page called the global privacy center that would let users organize who sees their posts and what types of ads they see.
-Amazon also began enhancing their data encryption on its cloud storage and made their terms of agreement simpler.
+Amazon also began enhancing their CRM, improved their data encryption on its cloud storage, and made their terms of agreement simpler.

 What does it mean for the US consumer?

 As the GDPR is a mandate given to countries of the European Union, it only applies to EU countries, technically speaking.
 However, with the global nature of the Internet, this means that every online channel and service is affected by the new rule; and therefore US consumers will be greatly affected as the big tech companies start to adapt.

 For more in-depth information about GDPR in the EU, check out this article from Safety Media, a company composed of health and safety training and software professionals based in the UK.